-All Rights Reserved Copyright©2010 Perry’s Termite Service
+All Rights Reserved Copyright © 2021 Perry’s Termite Service

 Inspections

-Perry's Termite & Pest Control
+Perry's Termite Service

 (505) 503-8339

-Inspection procedures and reporting requirements can vary from state to state.
-Some states may
+Real estate termite inspection procedures and reporting requirements can vary from state to

-allow for inspections of wood-destroying insects only (termites and wood borers) and other states may
+state.
+Some states may allow for inspections of wood-destroying insects only and other states may

 require that inspections be performed for all wood-destroying organisms (which include the wood rots).